SairajRR/Sparrow-Hacks/README.md

 # Sparrow Hacks

-Sparrow Hacks is a cybersecurity learning platform that provides ethical hacking tools, guides, and demonstrations for students and security enthusiasts.
-The platform aims to make cybersecurity concepts easier to understand by offering practical resources and a user-friendly interface.
+Sparrow Hacks is a cybersecurity learning platform that provides educational resources, tools, and demonstrations for beginners interested in ethical hacking and cybersecurity.

+The website is designed to help users explore cybersecurity concepts through structured pages, guides, and practical demonstrations.

 ---